 To be eligible for any intercollegiate competition, a student must:

-- Have a minimum 2.0 cumulative NDNU grade point average;
+- Have a minimum 2.0 cumulative NDNU grade point average

-- Make satisfactory progress toward a degree;
+- Make satisfactory progress toward a degree

-- Be enrolled in a minimum of 12 units (full-time status) at the time of participation, or if the participation takes place between terms, have been enrolled in 12 units in the term immediately preceding the date of participation;
+- Be enrolled in a minimum of 12 units (full-time status) at the time of participation, or if the participation takes place between terms, have been enrolled in 12 units in the term immediately preceding the date of participation

-- Exemplify and abide by the NDNU Code of Student Conduct as stated in the Student Handbook;
+- Exemplify and abide by the NDNU Code of Student Conduct as stated in the Student Handbook

-- Abide by NCAA and conference regulations.
+- Abide by NCAA and conference regulations

 Failure to comply with any of these requirements will result in students being ineligible to participate in intercollegiate athletics.
 The Director of Athletics receives the listing of students on academic warning and probation and is responsible for enforcing eligibility requirements with the assistance of individual coaches.
 Each coach is responsible for notifying his/her players of ineligibility.
-Each player is responsible for notifying his/her coach of any information he/she has which may affect eligibility.
+Each player is responsible for notifying his/her coach of any information he/she has that may affect eligibility.

 General Undergraduate Attendance Policy

-Students are required to attend all classes and laboratory sessions; they are held accountable for all assignments in each course, whether or not the assignments were announced during an absence.
+Students are required to attend all classes and laboratory sessions; they are held accountable for all assignments in each course whether or not the assignments were announced during an absence.
 Faculty are responsible for clearly outlining their attendance policy on their syllabus presented on the first day of class.

-While attendance in class is essential to a student's academic success and all students must accept their responsibility to be in class, it is recognized that there are some situations which necessitate absence from class.
+While attendance in class is essential to a student's academic success and all students must accept their responsibility to be in class, it is recognized that there are some situations that necessitate absence from class.